spatie/laravel-long-running-tasks/README.md

 ];
 ```

-This package make use of queues to call tasks again after a certain amount of time.
+This package makes use of queues to call tasks again after a certain amount of time.
 Make sure you've set up [queues](https://laravel.com/docs/10.x/queues) in your Laravel app.

 ## Usage